 Held at the Montréal Forum, the game saw the Canadiens finish victorious with the Richard brothers leading the way.
-Captain Maurice “Rocket” Richard scored the first and last goals of the game while his brother Henri scored the winning goal and added two assists.
+Captain Joseph Henri Maurice “Rocket” Richard scored the first and last goals of the game while his brother Joseph Henri Richard scored the winning goal and added two assists.

 Earlier that year, the Canadiens appeared in the Stanley Cup Finals for the eighth consecutive year.
 They eventually beat the Boston Bruins in six games for their third Stanley Cup in a row and the 10th in team history.
 Richard led the playoff goal-scoring race with 11 goals.

 FOUR-COIN CANADIENS SET